clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/basic_web_development.md

-The only relevant line in that output is `Started ServerConnector` where it shows the host and port it is running on -- `0.0.0.0:3000` -- so you should be able to output a web browser and go to http://localhost:3000 and you should
+The only relevant line in that output is `Started ServerConnector` where it shows the host and port it is running on -- `0.0.0.0:3000` -- so you should be able to open a web browser and go to http://localhost:3000 and you should
 see:

 ```